 Smith I/OX ChromaPop Review

 Cons: Fit isn't for everyone, lens change not as easy as some

 Our Analysis and Test Results

 Our test I/OX goggles look almost as good after testing as the day we unpacked them.
-Neither the strap nor frame showed any signs of use even after several days of skiing, boarding, and being crammed in our packs.
+Neither the strap nor frame show any signs of use even after several days of skiing, boarding, and being crammed in our backcountry ski packs.
 One day while backcountry skiing, we did find that the Chromapop Storm lens did scratch relatively easily when bumped against a granite outcrop while transitioning from uphill to downhill ski mode.
 We think that most of the other lenses would likely experience similar damage but chose to not purposely scrape every lens across the rock.
 We have to draw the line in our testing somewhere…